Generative modeling of granular flow on inclined planes using conditional flow matching: Analyses and discussion

 \textbf{Robustness against restricted spatial coverage.} In industrial and experimental settings, the optical field of view may be obstructed, leading to severe spatial truncation of boundary measurements.
 This constraint is evaluated by varying the coverage ratio $\rho \in [0.1, 1.0]$.
 As shown in Figure \ref{fig:ablation_combined} (left), the CFM framework remains stable over a broad range of coverage loss.
 The spatial correlation $r$ maintains above 0.86 as $\rho$ decreases from 100\% to 40\%.
 Note that the window height and width are reduced simultaneously, so $\rho=0.4$ corresponds to only 16\% of the original observed area (as shown in the inset sub-figure).
 In this range, the RMSE changes only modestly, indicating that the main flow structure can still be recovered from a relatively small spatial anchor.

 A clearer deterioration appears when the coverage is reduced below $\rho = 0.4$.
-At $\rho = 0.2$, the RMSE increases from $0.050$ to $0.107$~m/s, and the correlation also decreases significantly.
+Taking $t=0.56$~s as an example, at $\rho = 0.2$, the RMSE increases from $0.050$ to $0.107$~m/s, and the correlation also decreases significantly.
+These sensitivity trends hold consistently across all evaluated flow stages ($t = 0.16, 0.56,$ and $0.76$~s).
 This suggests that once the observed window becomes too small, it no longer provides enough spatial context to constrain the global interior structure.
 Even so, extremely limited observations are not entirely uninformative.
 Depending on the temporal stage of the flow, the observation window may fall partly or entirely in a quiescent region.
 In that case, the measured zero-velocity state still acts as a useful constraint by indicating where active motion is absent.

 \textbf{Robustness against diluted spatial resolution.} To evaluate the model's robustness to cases where measurements are only available on a sparse subset of tracers or pixels, which is relatively common in particle tracking velocimetry, this analysis let the boundary observation subject to spatial subsampling with a stride factor $k \in \{1, \dots, 9\}$.
 This reduces the available kinetic data to $1/k^2$ of the original resolution.
 As illustrated in Figure \ref{fig:ablation_combined} (right), the framework is relatively insensitive to this dilution for moderate levels of subsampling.
 The Pearson correlation $r$ remains close to 0.880 for stride factors up to $k=3$, meaning that the interior field can still be reconstructed well even when approximately 89\% of the measurement points are discarded (retaining only 11\% of the data).
 The performance begins to deteriorate at $k=4$, when the remaining observations become too sparse to represent the macroscopic velocity gradients along the boundary.